ArduPilot/ardupilot_wiki/common/source/docs/common-dshot.rst

 - no need to do any ESC throttle range calibration
 - very high protocol frame frames are supported

-The DShot protocol can run at several difference speeds.
+The DShot protocol can run at several different speeds.
 ArduPilot supports four speeds:

 - DShot150 at 150kbaud (recommended)